The Pedestrian Accidents Safety Crisis

 In addition, local representatives should push to try to make their cities more pedestrian-friendly.
 Modifying the layouts of urban areas to include more crosswalks, medians, and pedestrian bridges are all ways to make the city a safer, more walkable place.

 Finally, vehicle manufacturers should continue to develop and implement new safety technologies such as automated braking in their new vehicles.
 These changes can take times to reflect in the data, as the average car on the road is twelve years old.
 Because of this, it is imperative that vehicle manufacturers do their part to mitigate these risks now.
-Today’s changes can make tomorrow’s future safer for drivers and pedestrians alike.
+Today’s changes can make tomorrow’s future safer from accidents for drivers and pedestrians alike.